gruntwork-io/docs/docs/2.0/docs/patcher/concepts/patches.md

 Patches can be applied using one of two strategies:

-1. **Push Strategy**: Patcher proactively opens pull requests containing updates.
+1. **Push strategy**: Patcher proactively opens pull requests containing updates.
-2. **Pull Strategy**: Users manually run the Patcher CLI to scan their repository and apply updates.
+2. **Pull strategy**: Users manually run the Patcher CLI to scan their repository and apply updates.

 While the implementation details differ, the purpose remains the same: Patcher suggests changes to keep your infrastructure code up to date.